gioisco/cxresume/README.md

 Quick Start

 - `cxresume` — opens a split‑pane TUI.
 The top pane lists sessions; the bottom pane previews recent dialog.
 Press Enter to launch `codex resume <sessionId>` for the selected session.
-- `cxresume cwd` — focuses on the current workspace directory.
-Sessions created via this command are tracked in `.cxresume_sessions` under your project and filtered automatically.
+- `cxresume cwd` — pins the view to the current workspace directory.
+The command will read or create `.cxresume_sessions`, auto-track new sessions, and only display IDs associated with this project.

 Why cxresume

+- Workspace-scoped session recovery with one command (`cxresume cwd`)
 - Resume Codex sessions instantly from prior logs
-- Workspace-scoped session recovery with one command (`cxresume cwd`)
-- Search and load sessions from history with one command
+- Filter and search sessions with familiar shell commands
 - Uses Codex’s native `resume` command (no primer/injection needed)
 - Works as an interactive TUI or non‑interactive CLI
 - Zero project config; just point to your Codex logs